Nosto/nosto-php-sdk/README.md

 * **NostoOrderConfirmation** class for sending order confirmations through the API
 * **NostoProductReCrawl** class for sending product re-crawl requests to Nosto over the API
 * **NostoExporter** class for exporting encrypted historical data from the shop
-* **NostoExportCollection** base class for creating exportable data collections for the historical data
 * **NostoExportProductCollection** class for exporting historical product data
 * **NostoExportOrderCollection** class for exporting historical order data
 * **Nosto** main sdk class for common functionality